deepwell/vim-config/README.md

 A vim configuration script.

 ##Installation
-Run the install script to setup pathogen and redirect the .vimrc and .vim directories to work with vim-config.
+Run the install script to:

+* Redirect the .vimrc configuration file and the .vim directory to work with vim-config
+* Install pathogen and configure the pathogen .vimrc settings
+* Install each bundle listed in bundles.cfg
+* Add various vim and vim-config aliases to the bash_profile

+The following command sources the bash_profile to ensure included aliases can be used without restarting the shell.

-    ./install.sh
+    ./install.sh && source ~/.bash_profile

+##Bundles
+You can install bundles in the same way as you would normally do with pathogen (git clone into ~/.vim).

+If you want to update a single bundle, just git pull the relevant bundle.

+    vb; cd <bundle>;git pull

-Optionally, run the path script to add the vim-config/bin directory to the PATH.
+However, a better way is to add the git repo to bundles.cfg and run the refresh bundles script.

-    ./path.sh

-Optionally, run the aliases script to install useful vim and vim-config shortcuts.

-    ./aliases.sh && source ~/.bash_profile

-*You can run all the above with this one liner.*

-    ./install.sh && ./path.sh && ./aliases.sh && source ~/.bash_profile

-#Aliases
+    ./refresh-bundles.sh

+This script basically deletes all existing bundles and reinstalls each bundles listed in bundles.cfg.

+    ./refresh-bundles.sh

+##Aliases
 These are handy shortcuts for working with vim and vim-config.

     ./aliases.sh